 We used customer numbers as the cost driver for all Other operating expenditure categories.
 We did this because WPSL is a customer-driven business and it is the service of these customers that drives our costs more than any other factor.
-The number of customers dictates the software we need as a business, the number of staff needed to services them, and by virtue of this, the level of property and overhead costs we must incur.
+The number of customers dictates the software we need as a business, the number of staff needed to service them, and by virtue of this, the level of property and overhead costs we must incur.
 Other suggested drivers, such as floor space or timesheets provide a less direct view of how the cost should be apportioned.

-11.4 2D - Historical cost analysis of fixed assets - wholesale and retail This tables has not been prepared by WPSL as it holds no fixed assets.
+11.4 2D - Historical cost analysis of fixed assets - wholesale and retail